Prof. Dr. Dr. h.c. Werner G. Faix has been accepted as a member of the European Academy of Sciences and Arts

 “Naturally this is a tremendous honor and recognition not just for me personally but also for the scientific work and the education and degree programs of the School of International Business and Entrepreneurship as a whole,” says Werner G. Faix, clearly delighted with the award.
 SIBE is a business school of leadership and management belonging to Steinbeis University and has already received a number of awards for its international degree programs.

-Nick Lange (text)
+Nick Lange (author)